 When you are planning for an event, you should consider having an ADA restroom to make sure you can accommodate all your guests.
 If you are planning a public event, you have no option but to provide one since it is mandated by the law.

-What Are The Requirements For An ADA Bathroom?
+What Are The ADA Requirements?

 To be considered ADA bathrooms and ADA toilets, several objectives need to be met.
 The Act includes very specific guidelines in constructing accessible toilet and bathroom / ADA-compliant restrooms.
 Here are some of the requirements to take note of: